-Today is perhaps the day of greatest irony on our calendar.
-It is Good Friday, the day we Christians remember the crucifixion of our Lord Jesus Christ.
+Today is perhaps the day of the greatest irony on our calendar.
+It is Good Friday, the day we Christians remember the crucifixion of out Lord Jesus Christ.

 It doesn't seem that it should be called good.
 On the surface, the celebration (perhaps veneration is a better word) of someone's death, particularly a rather gruesome one, seems odd to say the least.
 Yet that is an interpretation based solely on earthly terms.
 When you consider that the great Divinity was involved, it casts an entirely different light on the situation.

 God sent His only Son to be humiliated, to suffer and die horribly, for us.
-And He did it, his Son.
-Willingly.
-Such humility.
-Such a great act which cannot be seen except as fantastic.
+Such a great act cannot be seen except as fantastic.
 How could a sacrifice of that magnitude be seen in other than a positive light?

 We cannot rightly see it any other way.
 Remember what Aquinas teaches: Christ is either lunatic, liar, or Lord.
 He Himself gives us no option but to answer the question in that frame.
 He claimed He could forgive others' sins: sins committed (on the surface) against other people by other people.
 That itself is effrontery or lunacy or even diabolical if He is not part of the Godhead.
 If He cannot actually do that, if He does not really have that power, then He lies or is insane.
 If He lies or is insane, then we cannot trust anything else He may say or teach or do.
 It's that simple.